 Simon applied the same diffusion model to COVID-19 to understand how the virus spreads.

 It turns out we’ve gone through three phases, each of which has different model parameters.
 In the first phase, we had a virus in the wild, we didn’t know what was going on and it was able to freely spread.
 As a lot of people got sick quickly, we woke up and attempted to change the physics of the spread in phase two.
 This led to fewer people getting sick and the virus spreading out over a longer period.
 We weren’t just flattening the curve, we were changing it to a better, happier curve.
-Today we are in phase three and we are changing the rules of the game every day.
-We can’t agree on how much we want to distance and what are we willing to put up with?
-The fact is that as soon as we start to loosen social distancing, the curve shoots up.
+Today we are in phase three.
+We are changing the rules of the game every day.
+We can’t agree on how much we want to distance and what are we willing to put up with.
+The fact is that as soon as we start to loosen social distancing the curve will shoot back up.
 We are anticipating continued, slow and steady growth as we are still at a relatively low level of population adoption of the virus.